denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 **My Answer: E**
 **Correct Answer: F**

+**The variable snake is declared within the body of the do/while statement, so it is out of scope on line 7.**

 ---

 20. Which statements, when inserted into the following blanks, allow the code to compile and run without entering an infinite loop?
 (Choose all that apply.)